MoeBuTa/moebuta.github.io/_posts/2024/01/2024-01-17-pte-preparation-WFD.md

 48. Good nutrition is crucial to general health and vitality.
 49. Graduates from this course typically pursue careers in financial sector.
 50. Gravity is the force that attracts two bodies toward one another.
+51. He landed a job in a very prestigious law firm.
+52. He was regarded as the foremost economist at his time.
+53. His analysis study appears to be based on the false premise.
+54. His appointment to the Minister of Culture was seen as a demotion.
+55. Honey can be used as food or a health product.
+56. Human beings compete with other living things for resources and space.
+57. I thought a good architectural structure should be useful durable and beautiful.
+58. I thought it was through the small meeting room.
+59. If finance is a cause of concern, scholarships may be available.
+60. Important details from the argument are missing in the summary.
+61. In this language course, we focus on both fluency and accuracy.
+62. International exchange formed the important part of our study program.
+63. It is a debate about the value of knowledge.
+64. It is important to make clear notes when you are reading.
+65. It may not be possible to solve the problem easily.
+66. Lectures are the oldest and the most formal teaching method at university.
+67. Linguistics is the scientific study and analysis of language.
+68. Listening is the key skill needed to succeed in this course.
+69. Many experts think that the world climate is constantly changing.
+70. Marine environments have been destroyed by pollution and unsustainable development.
+71. Measures must be taken to prevent the unemployment rate from increasing.
+72. Medical researchers have focused on different causes of diseases and treatments.
+73. More graduate training is often needed after university study has finished.
+74. Most of the lectures begin promptly, so do not be late.
+75. Most of these features were part of the previous system.
+76. Most scientists believe that climate change threaten s the lives on earth.
+77. Most theories were quite similar but a few critics disagreed.
+78. Muscle cells bring parts of the body closer together.
+79. Muscle bring parts of the body close together.
+80. New developments in manufacturing are constantly changing the way we live.
+81. New materials and techniques are changing the style of modern architecture.
+82. Newspapers are supported primarily by the sale of advertising space.
+83. Nurses can specialise in clinical work or management.
+84. Optional tutorials are offered in the final week of the term.
+85. Our faculty includes five libraries in the university.
+86. Our professor is hosting the business development conference.
+87. Our study program equips students with essential skills for university.
+88. Our view is that educational reforms have been inadequately implemented.
+89. Packaging is very important to attract the attention of a buyer.
+90. Photography can be very useful to geographical research.
+91. Physical strength can be improved through regular training.
+92. Plants are able to continue growing throughout their lives.
+93. Plants are the living things that can grow in land or in water.
+94. Please note that the submission deadlines are only negotiable in exceptional circumstances.
+95. Please return the reference book to the correct position on the library shelf.
+96. Practical experience is a vital part of legal training.
+97. Psychologists say that what we have experienced influences our behaviours.
+98. Radio is a popular form of entertainment throughout the world.
+99. Relying on natural ability will not get you far in science.
+100. Remember the prestigious election of stewardship has strict eligibility criteria.
+101. Renovation works are currently undertaken throughout the whole building.
+102. Request for the late application will not be accepted under any circumstances.
+103. Research shows that exercising makes us feel better.
+104. Resources and materials are on hold at the library reference desk.
+105. Rising temperatures are on a sign of climate change.
+106. Rivers provide habitats for fish and other aquatic species.
+107. Salt is produced from the seawater or extracted from the ground.
+108. Scientists are always asking the government for more money.
+109. Sea levels are expected to rise during the next century.
+110. Social psychology is concerned with the understanding of human behaviours.
+111. Some people are motivated by competition while others prefer to collaborate.
+112. Some students find that true or false questions are harder than short answers.
+113. Speed is defined as how quickly an object or a person moves.
+114. Student identification cards will be issued by today or tomorrow.
+115. Students are encouraged to monitor their own attendance.
+116. Students must wear protective clothing that is provided in the medical laboratory.
+117. Students require an extension should apply sooner rather than later.
+118. Students should leave their bags on the table by the door.
+119. Students who study overseas can significantly increase their work chances.
+120. Studies showed there is a positive correlation between the two variables.